upstandfm/app/README.md

 [Cypress](https://www.cypress.io) is used to run integration- & end-to-end tests, and records them.

 The recorded test runs can be viewed [here](https://dashboard.cypress.io/#/projects/b58xj4/runs).
+The logs are public, but you need a Cypress account view them.. 🤣

 Test files can be found in `/cypress/integration`.